Prepositions of Time - ESL EFL Teaching Resources

 ESL EFL Speaking and Matching Activity - Elementary - 30 Minutes

-In this compelling teaching activity, students play a game of dominoes matching places and time expressions with the correct preposition.
+In this compelling teaching activity, students play a game of dominoes, matching places and time expressions with the correct preposition.
 The students also practice making invitations using time and place prepositions.
 In groups of four, students play a game of dominoes with preposition cards and invite cards.
 The players put down dominoes by making sure that the preposition matches the time or place on the previous domino.
 If a player cannot put down one of their dominoes, they have two options.
-They can play an invite card by inviting another player to go out or they can pick up a card from the pile.
+They can play an invite card by holding up their card and inviting another player to go out, stating the time and place.
+They can also take a domino from the top of the pile and put it down if they can.
 The winner is the first player to get rid of all their dominoes.

 Prepositions of Time Lesson